 How many ounces should a baby eat at each stage of development?

 The next information applies to babies that consume breast milk or formula.

 If your baby has been sleeping for more than 4 hours, it’s best for you to wake them up to feed.
 This won’t alter their sleep; in fact, it will help your baby sleep better through the night since the naps are shorter.

 Each day, your little one will regulate the amount of milk they drink according to their current needs.
 If you notice that they are distracted while eating, they might be satisfied already.
 If they left some milk in the bottle, you should throw it out if you don’t use it again within that hour.
 On the contrary, if your child finishes the bottle but keeps making sounds with their mouth, they are probably still hungry.
 Prepare another bottle, even if they have already consumed what’s expected for their age.
 Check out our catalog to know how to correctly store and preserve the milk.

-Remember that there are no established and prescribed amounts when feeding a baby.
+Remember that there are no established and prescribed amounts when bottle-feeding a baby.
 Don’t worry if your little one eats more or less than what we’ve said before; the nutritional needs of your child are unique.
 The important thing is that they grow in a healthy way, and this won’t be determined by the amount of milk they consume.